lukefleed/compressed-intvec/README.md

 8024 B ⏺
 ```

-Next, we compress the vector using both `MinimalBinaryCodec` and `DeltaCodec`:
+Next, we compress the vector using both `MinimalBinaryCodec` and `DeltaCodec` using for both a sampling parameter of `32`:

 ```rust
 let minimal_intvec = BEIntVec::<MinimalBinaryCodec>::from_with_param(&input_vec, 32, 10);